emergence-engineering/fast-diff-merge/README.md

 [**Made by Emergence-Engineering**](https://emergence-engineering.com/)

 Motivation: when you diff two documents you get back a set of diff segments.
-You can diff by char or diff by word, but you'd rather get a replace that tells you the changed region, just like it happens when you get a suggestion in gmail.
+You can diff by char or diff by word, but you'd rather get a Replace that tells you the changed region, just like it happens when you get a suggestion in gmail.

 Use `getDiff` function to get a diff between two documents.